Bill and Melinda Gates divorce could jeopardize billions in charity | DW | 04.05.2021

 Bloomberg reported that it would be a bigger challenge dividing the Gates fortune than splitting the wealth of Bezos, which was largely concentrated in Amazon stock.

-Gates's stake in software maker Microsoft, which he co-founded in 1975, now makes up less than 20% of his total assets, the news outlet reported.
-Gates, who is among the world's top five richest individuals, has transferred much of his stake in the company to the Bill and Melinda Gates Foundation over the years.
+Gates' stake in software maker Microsoft, which he co-founded in 1975, now makes up less than 20% of his total assets, the news outlet reported.
+Gates, who is among the world's top five richest individuals, has transferred much of his stake in the company to the Bill & Melinda Gates Foundation over the years.

 The law in the state of Washington, where the couple lives, presumes that most property acquired during a marriage belongs jointly to both partners and is divided equally in a divorce.